emdann/HexamerBias/deltaGprediction/README.md

 2. Reference genome (fasta file)
 3. Untrimmed reads of sample of interest (fastq file)
 4. Data type of input bam: for BS-seq single-end mapped (bs_se), BS-seq paired-end mapped (bs_pe), WGS (no_bs)

+**N.B.** This reads a folder in my directory on the cluster where I have stored all the genomic kmer abundances for a number of genomes, not sure if other users can read them.

 **N.B.
 IN ALL MATRIXES TEMPLATES ARE IN ROWS AND PRIMERS ARE IN COLUMNS**